One of the most used things in my kitchen is a vegetable sharpener.

 I’ve been using the Campbell’s Breakfast Box regularly over the last few weeks.
 It’s been a really great inspiration for me.
 During the week of pancake day I made herby haggis sausage pancakes.
 They were delectable.
 This week I was really, really craving them.
 So, guess what I made.

 You can use any sausages that you have hanging around but I found that these herby haggis sausages worked perfectly.
 With the vegetables, you could use whatever you find in your fridge.
 I used mushrooms and peppers because they were on offer.
-You could also use vegetarian sausages (T asked me to write that.)
+You could also use vegetarian sausages.

 Put in your trolley